plinder-org/plinder/README.md

 SIB Swiss Institute of Bioinformatics, Proxima (formerly VantAI), NVIDIA, MIT CSAIL, and will be regularly updated.

-To accelerate community adoption, PLINDER will be used as the field’s new Protein-Ligand interaction dataset standard as part of an exciting competition at the upcoming 2024 [Machine Learning in Structural Biology (MLSB)](https://mlsb.io#challenge) Workshop at NeurIPS, one of the field's premiere academic gatherings.
+PLINDER set a new standard for the Protein-Ligand interaction datasets.
+It was first introduced as part of the 2024 Machine Learning in Structural Biology (MLSB) [Workshop challenge](https://www.mlsb.io/index_2024.html#challenge) at NeurIPS, one of the field's premiere academic gatherings.
 More details about the competition and other helpful practical tips can be found at our recent workshop repo:
 [Moving Beyond Memorization](https://github.com/plinder-org/moving_beyond_memorisation).